** Please note we have suspended our online appointment booking system**

 Please note we do not offer a general “well-man” or “well-woman” health check on the NHS (i.e. cholesterol or PSA checks) unless discussed with a doctor first.

-- When attending these appointments, please go to the door on the right of the main entrance and ring the doorbell.
+- We also offer appointments on a Tuesday after 18:00.
+When attending these appointments, please go to the door on the right of the main entrance and ring the doorbell.

 - Can perform blood tests only